TemporaryLoRA/Block-Attention/readme.md

       We have already prepared the processed data as below:
          - Tulu3-Block-FT/Tulu3-Block-Rag Train Data: [download](https://drive.google.com/file/d/17kldAR2CIQPiNJ6ASW9et_GN_wqjFqfv/view?usp=sharing).
 You can use it to train the two models, Tulu3-Block-FT and Tulu3-RAG.
          - Tulu3-SFT Train Data: [download](https://drive.google.com/file/d/1hqKcQ3Qbc88WNVlxCfc-illfChc2Hzty/view?usp=sharing).
 You can use it to train the Tulu3-FT model.

-Each line is a training example, and the data format is as follows:

    4. Convert the data structure of RAG into the data structure of Tulu3 to facilitate training.